Rick and Nicky Davis

 Every believer can have a part in the Great Commission by being engaged in various ways through their local church.

 It is not God’s will for everyone to be a missionary but for every believer to be a Global Christian.
-Knowing the story of God’s plan to gather worshippers from all nations should inform every church member to be a Global Christian and to actively participate in God’s global purposes.
+Knowing the story of God’s plan to gather worshippers from all nations should inform every church member to be a Global Christian and actively participate in God’s global purposes.
 As heirs of the promise given to Abraham, we are also heirs of the purpose of making Christ known among the nations (Gal.
 3:29).
 Each of the five ways of living as a Global Christian (mobilizer, intercessor, welcomer, goer, and sender) are an essential work and role in the completion of the global task of planting healthy churches among every people group.

 The Centrality of the Local Church